Welcome

 1. Find the image on Commons.

 2. Copy the file name.
-It appears at the top of the file page — for example, File:Monument Valley, Utah, USA.jpg.
+It appears at the top of the file page, for example File:Monument Valley, Utah, USA.jpg.

 3. In your Markdown, reference it with the shorthand wc:File_Name.jpg (replace spaces with underscores; do not include the leading File:).